Songtech-0912/songtech-0912.github.io/content/general-chem/index.md

 - $f$ subshells can contain at most **fourteen electrons**
 - $g$ subshells contain the rest (at most eighteen)

-In addition, each electron orbital fixes the $n$ and $\ell$ quantum numbers but still allows electrons to be differentiated based on their $m_\ell$ and $m_S$ quantum numbers.
+Each subshell fixes the $n$ and $\ell$ quantum numbers but still allows electrons to be differentiated based on their $m_\ell$ and $s$ quantum numbers.
 The magnetic quantum number $m_\ell$ specifies the projection of the orbital angular momentum $L_z$ along the $z$ axis by $L_z = m_\ell \hbar$.

-The spin is a distinct form of angular momentum, separate from the classical angular momentum, carried by subatomic particles.

-No two electrons in an atom may have the same set of four quantum numbers, which is known as the **Pauli Exclusion Principle**.
-Therefore, all orbitals must have electrons with opposite spin.
+Meanwhile, the spin, which is another form of angular momentum, can take either one of spin-up or spin-down states (so two possible values).
+Since no two electrons in an atom may have the same set of four quantum numbers, which is known as the **Pauli Exclusion Principle**, all orbitals must have electrons with opposite spin.
+Therefore, we can subdivide orbitals as follows:

+- Each atom has distinct **energy levels** that electrons may have.
+Each energy level is called an **electron shell** and is characterized by the principal quantum number $n$.
+- Within each electron shell, there are distinct **orbital angular momenta** that electrons may have.
+Each possible value of orbital angular momentum is called a **subshell** and is characterized by the **orbital angular momentum quantum number** $\ell$, in addition to the principal quantum number $n$.
+- Within each subshell, there are distinct _orientations_ of angular momenta that electrons may have.
+Each possible value of orientation is called an **orbital** and is characterized by the **magnetic quantum number** $m_\ell$, in addition to the principal and orbital angular momentum quantum numbers $n, \ell$.
+- Within each orbital, there are different _spins_ that electrons must have, which means that electrons may only come individually or in pairs of opposite spin.
+Thus, each electron shares its orbital with at most _one other electron_ of opposite spin (although it could also be a lone electron).
+So each electron is characterized by its **spin quantum number** $s$ as well as $n, \ell, m_\ell$.

 #### Electron configurations of some common elements